ZikiFlicky/Rael/README.md

 Rael was started, but not finished in [LangJam](https://github.com/langjam/jam0001).

+The name Rael has no actual meaning, if you were wondering ;)

 ## Dependencies
-* Git - to clone this repository
+* Git - to clone this repository (you can also just download it manually if you want)
-* GNU Make - to build the project
+* GNU Make - to build the project on unix systems
-* GCC - any C99 compiler should work, though
+* GCC or Clang - any decent C99 compiler should work, though
-* Python 2.7 or higher - for running tests
+* Python 2.7 or higher - for running tests (`runtests.py`)

+The default compiler is GCC, but it can be changed in the makefile's configuration at the top to whatever you like.

-Note: this was tested only on Linux (Ubuntu 20.04).
+Note: the language was only tested on Linux (Ubuntu 20.04, to be exact).

-The language doesn't use Linux specific things, so it should work on other platforms, too.
+The language doesn't use Linux/unix specific libraries in the actual language's code, but it does use build tools that are unix specific.
+With a bit of effort it could be ported to other platforms, too.

-For build problems and questions, please open an issue.
+For build problems and questions regarding the language, please open an issue on this GitHub page.

 ## Build
 To build, run `make`.